084e0d1c/BinancePortfolioManager/README.md

   <li>Frontend: Written in Vue.JS</li>
   <li>Backend: Python REST APIs deployed on Lambda</li>
   <li>No database will be used, as we will not store user information.
 Upon accessing the website, python-binance API will pull all required data.</li>
+  <li>Hourly Lambda scheduled jobs will be ran to pull latest prices into s3 bucket for BPM to access, instead of relying on user API quota</li>
   <li>Users are to generate Binance API Keys (with trading function switched off) and for the website. </li>
 </ol>